How to do Dairy Free Breastfeeding with Dairy Free Meal Ideas

 Ghee is a dairy free form of clarified butter that will perfectly replace your favorite butter spread.
 It is also an ancient super food with tons of healing claims!

-I like to use it to make myself a bullet proof coffee in the morning.
+I like to use it to make myself a bullet proof coffee in the morning aka Keto coffee.

 This creates the creamiest cup of coffee you’ve ever had and will help keep you full until you finally find time to feed yourself.

 I love this smooth and creamy fruit, they are also so versatile!

-I use avocados in almost every meal of the day.
-They provide mom with essential healthy fats that are so beneficial for a healthy breast milk supply.
+I use avocados in almost every meal of the day, they provide a breastfeeding mom with essential healthy fats that are very beneficial for an abundant milk supply.

-Here’s a tip on how to pick the tastiest avocados you don’t have to wait a week to eat.
+Since I somewhat consider myself an avocado connoisseur, here’s a free tip on how to pick the tastiest avocados you don’t have to wait a week to eat!

-Choose one that is slightly soft to the touch.
+Choose one that is slightly soft to the touch, but not mushy.
+You should just barely be able to press into the fruit.

 Another avocado tip, is to see if the stem from the bottom will be easily removed.
 If so, the color underneath should no longer be bright green.

-Bonus Tip: Keep the leftovers fresh and green longer by storing the fruit with the seed!
+Keep the leftover avocado fresh and green longer by storing the fruit with the seed!